zaros/Getting-and-Cleaning-Data/CODEBOOK.md

 - "TimeGravityAcc_Y_mean": Mean value of the time measurement of the gravity acceleration in the Y axis

 ### Note: Mapping to source data
-The chosen variable naming pattern described above varies only slightly to the original naming pattern, with the intention of making the names more descriptive yet remaining as compact as possible.
+The chosen variable naming pattern described above varies only slightly to the original naming pattern, with the intention of making the names more descriptive yet remaining as compact as possible, and making it easy for the data user to refer to the source documentation for more detailed information by conserving most of the existing nomenclature.

 The equivalent columns in the original source data set which correspond to the examples above are:
 - "FreqBodyGyro_Z_std" maps to "fBodyGyro-std()-Z"
 - "TimeBodyAcc_X_mean" maps to "tBodyAcc-mean()-X"
 - "TimeGravityAcc_Y_mean" maps to "tGravityAcc-mean()-Y"

+The user should consult the information from the source data set for additional information about these features.

 ### Note: Typos fixed
 The original data set contains a number of columns with repetitive "Body" labels e.g. "f**BodyBody**GyroMag".
 Instances of these are presumed as typo errors and renamed to have only one Body where found i.e. "f**BodyBody**GyroMag" is renamed to "FreqBodyGyroMag".